 Spark Naturals Essential Oils: My first line of defense for minor ailments and illness is essential oils.A good option to start with is the “Health and Wellness” kit that comes packaged in a tin and includes a brochure with suggested uses for each of the oils.
 As kits, these oils are already discounted but as an added bonus, you get an additional 10% off with discount code BACKDOORSURVIVAL at checkout.

 Plant Therapy Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, Plant Therapy has decent essential oils and bends at a budget price plus they can be purchased at Amazon.com.
+On the other hand, Plant Therapy has decent essential oils and bends at a budget price.
 Here are a few to get you started: Lavender, Peppermint, Tea Tree, and Rosemary.
 Speaking of budget oils, they are perfect for use in cleaning products.

 Glass Droppers, Pack of 6: I bought a package of these and loved them.
 When I went to re-order, I accidentally ordered plastic instead glass droppers.
 Learn from my mistake.
 The price is the same so get the glass ones.